 Contact site environmental personnel and/or state and federal agencies for disposal procedures that are in accordance with environmental regulations.

-If you follow these safety, storage, and handling guidelines, you will be able to use aluminum sulfate safely.
+In conclusion, if you follow these safety, storage, and handling guidelines, you will be able to use aluminum sulfate safely.
 To learn more about our alum products and access Safety Data and Product Data Sheets, visit our product page.